MasterCard Has Finally Realized That Signatures Are Obsolete and Stupid - Slashdot

 They used to look.
 Even less than 10 years ago it used to be regular to verify signature.
 Now days it seems to have been changed, and credit cards are treated like cash.
 Ie, if someone lifts one from your wallet, there's a good chance they can spend up to the limit before you can report and get the card blocked.
 The rampant fraud also means if there is no signature it's much easier to dispute the charges (which is why cashiers need to be trained to always check it).

-Kinda makes you wish they'd bitten the bullet and done chip & PIN instead, doesn't it?

-Signature is just for legal reasons (Score:1)
+Signature is just for legal reasons (Score:4, Insightful)

 At one time it was easier to demand payment if someone signed a contract, every receipt was signed to acknowledge that you agree to pay.
 But now the novella sized contract of ultra fine print that you automatically agree to when the credit card company sends it to you is sufficient.